Porsche IMS Bearing - Explained

 The earliest IMS design incorporated a dual-row ball bearing used up until 1999 (and included some 2000 and 2001 Boxster models).
 Starting in late 1999 Porsche began phasing out the dual row bearing and went to a smaller single row bearing design, with significantly less load capacity.
 It is highly recommend that all Porsche 911’s from 1999 to 2005.5 have the factory single row bearing replaced with our upgraded IMS bearing.

-Starting with the 2006 model year, the design was again revised to use a much larger single row bearing with the same load capacity of the early dual-row ball-bearings.
-This bearing increased in diameter, which increased the bearing and ball speed, further improving the bearing.
-However, For 2006 to 2008 911 models, the existing IMS bearing does not require replacement, but it does require removal of the factory “grease seal”.
-This ensures the bearing receives adequate lubrication to ensure long life.
-Removal of the grease seal requires removal of the transmission and is often done at time of clutch replacement.
+Starting with the 2006 model year, the design was again revised to use a much larger single row bearing with the same load capacity of the early dual-row IMS bearings.
+However, for 2006 to 2008 911 models, the existing IMS bearing does not require replacement, but it may require removal of the factory “grease seal”.
+This helps the bearing to receive adequate lubrication to ensure long life.
+Removal of the grease seal requires removal of the transmission and is often done at time of clutch replacement and rear main seal.

-In addition to ball-bearing failures, the intermediate shaft can suffer other failures including but not limited to slippage of drive sprockets which can lead to valve timing related failures.
+In addition to IMS bearing failures, the intermediate shaft can suffer other failures including but not limited to slippage of drive sprockets which can lead to valve timing related failures.

-When an IMS failure occurs, or more specifically the ball-bearing or bearing support fails, the intermediate shaft is damaged beyond the point of being serviceable.
+When an IMS failure occurs, the intermediate shaft is likely damaged beyond the point of being serviceable.
 Moreover, debris from the failure contaminates the entire engine, requiring a complete teardown and rebuild to recover from such a failure.
 In worst-case scenarios, the camshaft timing can also be thrown off, causing valve to piston contact, and in some cases, even lead to a failure that requires replacement of the entire engine.

 What does this mean for you?
 We don’t want you to even come close to the scenarios listed above, which is why it is extremely important to ensure your Porsche is taken care of by a Porsche expert.
 Riegel Tuning specializes in IMS bearing inspections and servicing, so you don’t have to worry about an engine failure or even the lesser IMS failure.
 We take the time to get to know your Porsche and know our stuff when it comes to water-cooled Porsche models.
 For all your maintenance and technical diagnosis needs, be sure to contact Riegel Tuning’s service department for true peace of mind.